Sriharinisaraswathi/Upskill-AI/README.md

 # Upskill AI 🎓🤖

-Upskill AI is a web-based platform designed to help students and professionals prepare for technical interviews and upskill themselves in the field of Artificial Intelligence, Data Science, and Software Development.
-This project integrates coding practice, technical MCQs, communication training, and project-based learning to deliver a complete upskilling experience.
+Upskill AI is a web-based platform designed to help students and professionals prepare for technical interviews and upskill themselves.
+This project integrates coding practice, technical MCQs and communication training to deliver a complete upskilling experience.

 ---